UNITED STATES

 Pursuant to their agreements, Robert J. Amsdell, Steven G. Osgood, Todd C. Amsdell and Tedd D. Towsley agreed to serve, respectively, as (a) our Chairman and Chief Executive Officer, (b) our President and Chief Financial Officer, (c) our Chief Operating Officer and (d) our Vice President and Treasurer.
 The term of each agreement commenced concurrently with the closing of our initial public offering on October 27, 2004 and ends on December 31, 2007, with automatic one-year renewals unless either we or the individual elects not to renew the agreement.
 Under the agreements, Robert J. Amsdell receives an annual salary of $200,000, Steven G. Osgood receives an annual salary of $350,000, Todd C. Amsdell receives an annual salary of $350,000 and Tedd D. Towsley receives an annual salary of $200,000, subject in each case to annual increases in the sole discretion of our Board of Trustees or the Compensation Committee of our Board of Trustees.
 Each of the executives is also eligible to participate in any bonus plan established by the Compensation Committee of our Board of Trustees.
 In addition, each executive will participate in any group life, hospitalization, disability, health, pension, profit sharing and other benefit plans we adopt with respect to comparable senior level executives.
 Among other perquisites, each executive also receives either an annual automobile allowance of $6,000 or we provide a suitable automobile to the executive.

-In the event any executive’s employment agreement is terminated for disability or death, he or the beneficiaries of his estate will receive any accrued and unpaid salary, vacation and other benefits, any unpaid
+In the event any executives employment agreement is terminated for disability or death, he or the beneficiaries of his estate will receive any accrued and unpaid salary, vacation and other benefits, any unpaid

 14

 bonus for the prior year, a pro rated bonus in the year of termination (based on the target bonus for that year), and all equity awards shall immediately vest and become fully exercisable.
-If we terminate any executive’s employment agreement for “cause” or an executive terminates his employment agreement without “good reason,” the executive will only have the right to receive any accrued and unpaid salary, vacation and other benefits, any bonus as provided for in the bonus plan and reimbursement for expenses incurred but not paid prior to the date of termination.
+If we terminate any executives employment agreement for cause or an executive terminates his employment agreement without good reason, the executive will only have the right to receive any accrued and unpaid salary, vacation and other benefits, any bonus as provided for in the bonus plan and reimbursement for expenses incurred but not paid prior to the date of termination.

-If we terminate any executive’s employment agreement without “cause” or an executive terminates his employment agreement for “good reason,” the executive will have the right to receive any accrued and unpaid salary, vacation and other benefits; any unpaid bonus for the prior year, a pro rated bonus in the year of termination (based on the target bonus for that year), reimbursement for expenses incurred but not paid prior to the date of termination, continued medical, prescription and dental benefits for eighteen months and a cash payment equal to two times (or three times with respect to Robert J. Amsdell) the sum of his annual salary as of the date of the termination of the agreement and the average bonus actually paid for the prior two calendar years.
+If we terminate any executives employment agreement without cause or an executive terminates his employment agreement for good reason, the executive will have the right to receive any accrued and unpaid salary, vacation and other benefits; any unpaid bonus for the prior year, a pro rated bonus in the year of termination (based on the target bonus for that year), reimbursement for expenses incurred but not paid prior to the date of termination, continued medical, prescription and dental benefits for eighteen months and a cash payment equal to two times (or three times with respect to Robert J. Amsdell) the sum of his annual salary as of the date of the termination of the agreement and the average bonus actually paid for the prior two calendar years.
 In addition, all equity awards shall immediately vest and become fully exercisable.
-If we elect not to renew any executive’s employment agreement, the executive will have the right to receive a cash payment equal to one times the sum of his annual salary as of the date of expiration of the employment agreement and the average bonus actually paid for the prior two calendar years.
+If we elect not to renew any executives employment agreement, the executive will have the right to receive a cash payment equal to one times the sum of his annual salary as of the date of expiration of the employment agreement and the average bonus actually paid for the prior two calendar years.

-If we terminate any executive’s employment agreement for “cause,” the executive shall have no right to receive any compensation or benefits under the employment agreement on or after the effective date of termination, other than annual salary and other benefits including payments for accrued but unused vacation prior to the date of termination.
+If we terminate any executives employment agreement for cause, the executive shall have no right to receive any compensation or benefits under the employment agreement on or after the effective date of termination, other than annual salary and other benefits including payments for accrued but unused vacation prior to the date of termination.

-Each employment agreement defines “cause” as the executive’s conviction for a felony or a misdemeanor involving moral turpitude; commission of an act of fraud, theft or dishonesty related to our business or the business of our affiliates or to his duties; willful and continuing failure or habitual neglect to perform his duties; material violation of confidentiality covenants or noncompetition agreement; or willful and continuing breach of the employment agreement.
+Each employment agreement defines cause as the executives conviction for a felony or a misdemeanor involving moral turpitude; commission of an act of fraud, theft or dishonesty related to our business or the business of our affiliates or to his duties; willful and continuing failure or habitual neglect to perform his duties; material violation of confidentiality covenants or noncompetition agreement; or willful and continuing breach of the employment agreement.

-Each employment agreement defines “good reason” as: a material reduction in the executive’s authority, duties and responsibilities or the assignment to him of duties materially and adversely inconsistent with his position; a reduction in the executive’s annual salary; our failure to obtain a reasonably satisfactory agreement from any successor to our business to assume and perform the employment agreement; a change in control (as defined in the employment agreement); our material and willful breach of the employment agreement; or our requirement that the executive’s work location be moved more than 50 miles from our principal place of business in Cleveland, Ohio unless the executive’s work location is closer to his primary residence.
+Each employment agreement defines good reason as: a material reduction in the executives authority, duties and responsibilities or the assignment to him of duties materially and adversely inconsistent with his position; a reduction in the executives annual salary; our failure to obtain a reasonably satisfactory agreement from any successor to our business to assume and perform the employment agreement; a change in control (as defined in the employment agreement); our material and willful breach of the employment agreement; or our requirement that the executives work location be moved more than 50 miles from our principal place of business in Cleveland, Ohio unless the executives work location is closer to his primary residence.

 Each executive is entitled to receive payment from us of an amount sufficient to make him whole for any excise tax imposed on payments made contingent on a change in control under Section 4999 of the Internal Revenue Code.

 In addition to the employment agreements, our executive officers and Barry L. Amsdell, one of our trustees, entered into noncompetition agreements with us, which became effective as of the completion of our initial public offering on October 27, 2004.
-The noncompetition agreements contain covenants not to compete for a period that is the longer of either the three-year period beginning as of the date of the noncompetition agreement or the period of the executive’s or trustee’s service with us plus an additional one-year period.
+The noncompetition agreements contain covenants not to compete for a period that is the longer of either the three-year period beginning as of the date of the noncompetition agreement or the period of the executives or trustees service with us plus an additional one-year period.
 The noncompetition agreements provide that each of the executives and Barry L. Amsdell will not directly or indirectly engage in any business involving self-storage facility development, construction, acquisition or operation or own any interests in any self-storage facilities in each case in the United States of America, other than (a) any interests they may own in the option facilities through their interests in Rising Tide Development, LLC and (b) up to 5% of the outstanding shares of any public company.
 The noncompetition agreements also

 15

 contain a nonsolicitation covenant that applies to employees and independent contractors.
-The nonsolicitation covenant lasts for a period that is the longer of either the three-year period beginning as of the date of the noncompetition agreement or the period of the executive’s or trustee’s service with us plus an additional two-year period.
+The nonsolicitation covenant lasts for a period that is the longer of either the three-year period beginning as of the date of the noncompetition agreement or the period of the executives or trustees service with us plus an additional two-year period.

 The following graph compares the cumulative total shareholder return of our common shares for the period from October 22, 2004, the date that our common shares began trading on NYSE, to December 31, 2004 to the S&P 500 Index and to the published National Association of Real Estate Investment Trusts (NAREIT) All Equity REIT Index over the same period.
 The graph assumes that the value of the investment in our common shares and each index was $100 at October 22, 2004 and that all dividends were reinvested.
 The shareholder return shown on the graph below is not indicative of future performance.